HL7/fhircast-docs/input/pagecontent/3-2-1-syncerror.md

 ### Workflow

-A synchronization error has been detected and this is indicated to subscribed clients.
+A synchronization error has been detected and this is indicated to Subscribers.

 Unlike most of FHIRcast events, `syncerror` is an infrastructural event and does not follow the `FHIR-resource`-`[open|close]` syntax and is directly referenced in the [underlying specification](2_Specification.html).

-A `syncerror` is sent by a subscribed application when:
+A `syncerror` is sent by a Subscriber when:
-1. It responds to a context change event with a 202 indicating the context change is accepted but has not yet occurred, and later the application decides to refuse the context (see: [`Event Notification Response`](2-5-EventNotification.html#event-notification-response)) - the `severity` of the `operationoutcome` resource in the `syncerror` SHALL be `warning`
+1. It responds to a context change event with a 202 indicating the context change is accepted but has not yet occurred, and later the Subscriber decides to refuse the context (see: [`Event Notification Response`](2-5-EventNotification.html#event-notification-response)) - the `severity` of the `operationoutcome` resource in the `syncerror` SHALL be `warning`

 A `syncerror` is broadcast by the Hub when one of the following conditions occur:
-1. A subscriber encounters an error when following a context, returning a server error (50X) to the Hub (see: [`Event Notification Response`](2-5-EventNotification.html#event-notification-response)) - the `severity` of the `operationoutcome` resource in the `syncerror` SHALL be `information`
+1. A Subscriber encounters an error when following a context, returning a server error (50X) to the Hub (see: [`Event Notification Response`](2-5-EventNotification.html#event-notification-response)) - the `severity` of the `operationoutcome` resource in the `syncerror` SHALL be `information`
-2. A subscriber decides not to follow a context, returning a server conflict (409) to the Hub (see: [`Event Notification Response`](2-5-EventNotification.html#event-notification-response)) - the `severity` of the `operationoutcome` resource in the `syncerror` SHALL be `information`
+2. A Subscriber decides not to follow a context, returning a server conflict (409) to the Hub (see: [`Event Notification Response`](2-5-EventNotification.html#event-notification-response)) - the `severity` of the `operationoutcome` resource in the `syncerror` SHALL be `information`
-3. The Hub detects a connection issue with a subscriber (see: [`Hub Generated syncerror Events`](2-5-EventNotification.html#hub-generated-syncerror-events)) - the `severity` of the `operationoutcome` resource shall be `information`
+3. The Hub detects a connection issue with a Subscriber (see: [`Hub Generated syncerror Events`](2-5-EventNotification.html#hub-generated-syncerror-events)) - the `severity` of the `operationoutcome` resource shall be `information`

 ### Context